home-assistant/developers.home-assistant/blog/2021-08-16-state_class_total.md

 title: "New sensor state classes: total and total_increasing"
 ---

 A new state class, `STATE_CLASS_TOTAL_INCREASING` has been added.
-In addition, it is no longer mandatory to set the `last_reset` attribute for `sum` statistics to be generated.
+In addition, the `last_reset` attribute is removed from `SensorEntity`.
 The driver for the changes is to make it easier to integrate with devices, like utility meters.

 ### State classes